NorthStarUAS/FMU-Arduino/README.md

   at least as early as 2012.
 There was an APM1 version prior to that and a Xbow MNAV version even earlier.
 The PJRC-teensy version of this system has been flying since February 2018.

+## What's new in 2023?

+* I am bringing more of the high level (linux) functionality down to the teensy level.
+This requires a teensy with an SD card (ex: teensy 3.6 or 4.1)
+* The autopilot and aircraft config is now stored in a set of configuration json files on the SD card.
+* I am planning to port data logging functionality over to the teensy (was on the beaglebone.)
+* The telemetry iterface is now handled directly on the teensy (was on the beaglebone.)
+* Innerloop autopilot functionality and controllers are now on the teensy (was on the beaglebone.)
+* Intermediate guidance functions are in progress (circle hold and route following).
+The port compiles but it nees testing.
+* High level guidance functions (such as auto launch and land, survey route planning, ...) remain on the host computer for now.
+* I have experimented with a simple simulator that is light weight enough to run onboard the teensy.
+  * This could be used for HIL testing.
+  * This could also be used to predict the next state of the system and compare to the actual measured next state and flag performance anomalies for early fault detection.
+  * The simulator can be generated (fit) from actual flight test data using a process I jokingly call Aero-DMD (because the math setup resembles the setup for dynamic mode decomposition from the fluids field.)
+I'm told I'm just doing least squares and to not over-hype it. :-)
+* On-board accelerometer (strapdown) calibration on the teensy.

 ## What's new in 2020?